CSC207-2023Y-UofT/Transit-Simulator/the bbc README.md

 # Transit-system-tracker #

-This program is a (mock) transit system tracker that has offers many functions to a user, from directions and local train schedules to the average customer, as well as offering statistics to the 'local' transit company who 'made' the program.
+This program is a (mock) transit system tracker that has offers many functions to a user, from directions and local model schedules to the average customer, as well as offering statistics to the 'local' transit company who 'made' the program.

 This program is :